ligato/docs/docs/tutorials/03_rest-handler.md

 You should also be familiar with REST APIs.
 To learn about REST APIs, or if you need a quick refresher, check out the [REST API Tutorial](https://www.freecodecamp.org/news/rest-api-tutorial-rest-client-rest-service-and-api-calls-explained-with-code-examples/).

 !!!
 Note
     MyPlugin is the name of the plugin used in this tutorial.
-Note that concepts, explanations, tasks and code block contents used in this tutorial apply to the HelloWorld plugin used in the previous tutorials.
+Note that any concepts, explanations, tasks and code block contents used in this tutorial can be applied to the HelloWorld plugin used in the previous tutorials.

 ---